 If more information is desired for a species, then we urge the reader to see information from the references included in each account.
 We especially direct readers to the free information on Minnesota birds available at the Minnesota Ornithologists’ Union (http://moumn.org/) or at the Minnesota Department of Natural Resources (http://www.dnr.state.mn.us/nr/index.html).
-Additional excellent resources of general information on birds includes The Cornell Lab of Ornithology (https://www.allaboutbirds.org/) or the Birds of North America series published by the American Ornithological Society (https://birdsna.org/Species-Account/bna/home).
+Additional excellent resources of general information on birds includes The Cornell Lab of Ornithology (https://www.allaboutbirds.org/) or the Birds of North America, a cooperative endeavor of the American Ornithological Society and the Cornell Lab of Ornithology (https://birdsna.org/Species-Account/bna/home).
 The latter is the most comprehensive summary of what is known about North American bird species, but full access requires a library account or a minimal payment.
 All of these documents were extensively used in the species accounts.
 We apologize to those individuals who have published research results for a species that have not been included.
 We simply were unable to produce a complete summary for each species, given the wealth of available information, especially for well-studied species.

 We truly hope the MNBBA species accounts will motivate the collection of more quantitative data on the nesting activities, habitats, and status of Minnesota birds.
 For example, what are the important micro and macro characteristics that determine where species nest?
 How many birds are actually nesting in an area?
 Are nesting attempts successful, and if not, why not?
 We know a fair amount about many species, especially the common ones, but there is still much to be discovered about most bird species nesting in Minnesota.